Valerio-GROSSI/Hardware_SO101/README.md

 ros2 run so101_robot_bringup bridge_forward
 ```

-It uses the Publisher arm’s joint states as position commands for the Subscriber arm via the forward_command_controller.
+It uses the Publisher arm’s joint states as position commands for the Subscriber arm via the `forward_command_controller`.
 The namespace must match the arm model; however, either model can be configured to act as a Leader or Follower.
-Leave recalibrate param set to false (the default), because recalibration waits for user input through std::cin.get(), which is not supported by this ROS 2 launch setup.
+Leave the `recalibrate` parameter set to `false` (the default), because recalibration waits for user input through `std::cin.get()`, which is not supported by this ROS 2 launch setup.

 ### Control of the Subscription Arm using standard ros2_control controllers